neuralrp/neuralrp/README.md

 **Context assembly, not context dumping.** Every piece of story data is managed:

-- Characters inject in full on first appearance, then reinforce with 50-200 token capsules or PList constraints every few turns.
+- Character cards inject in full on first appearance, then reinforce with 50-200 token capsules or PList constraints every few turns.
 Not repeated in full every turn.

-- World information uses semantic search (sqlite-vec embeddings) to inject only lore relevant to the last 5 messages.
+- World information uses semantic search via sqlite-vec embeddings to inject lore relevant to the last 5 messages.
 Not dumped wholesale or manually triggered.

-- Relationships between entities track across five emotional dimensions (trust, bond, conflict, power, fear) and update automatically via semantic analysis.
-Not manually managed or forgotten by turn 20.
+- Relationships between entities track across five emotional dimensions (trust, bond, conflict, power, fear).
+These update and trigger automatically via semantic analysis.
+Not manually managed, dumped in context recklessly, or forgotten by turn 20.

 - NPCs exist as chat-scoped entities with their own relationship states, and can be promoted to global characters mid-conversation.
-And you can create the cards using AI.
+And you can create their cards using AI in-app.

 - Summarization trades old context for new when the budget nears 85%, preserving story continuity without losing relationship state.